-A zoo is an establishment where wild animals (i.e. not normally domesticated in Great Britain) are kept for exhibition to the public with or without charge on more than 7 days in any 12-month period.
+A zoo is an establishment where wild animals (for example, not normally domesticated in Great Britain) are kept for exhibition to the public with or without charge on more than 7 days in any 12-month period.
 Under the Zoo Licensing Act 1981, anyone operating a zoo will require a licence from the local Authority.
 The legislation is designed for animal welfare.
-However, Health & Safety legislation applies to zoo workers and visitors welfare.
+However, Health and Safety legislation applies to zoo workers and visitors welfare.

 A new licence will normally be granted for up to four years and subsequent renewals will normally run for up to six years.

 - The local Authority shall not consider an application unless at least 2 months notice of the application had been given, plus publication of details in a local and national newspaper and notice placed at the site.

 - The authority must arrange an inspection of the zoo by a consultant veterinary inspector from the list of suitable nominated inspectors by the Secretary of State.

 - Annual Health and Safety inspection carried out by EH dept (no charge).

 - Full inspection with vet every 5 years and interim inspection with vet half way through the licence period.

 - Governing body of any national institute concerned with zoos

 - Any adjoining Local Authority if the zoo overlaps another district